CodeChefMUST/Algorithms/Graph Algorithms/Bellman Ford/Algorithm.md

 <<<<<<< bellman_ford
 ## Bellman Ford alforithm
 It is a algorithm to find out the shortest distance between nords.
-It uses Dynamic programming stategies.
-It also works on negitive
+It makes use of Dynamic programming strategies and also works on negative weights.

 # Step By Step Procedure